 Devon County Council Homes

-Children's establishments run (at some time in their history) by Devon County Council.
+Composite list of children's establishments run (at some time in their history) by Devon County Council.

 - Barnstaple Union Cottage Home / Luscombe House, 19A Alexandra Road, Barnstaple*